fovendor/roundify-video-bot/README.md

 ## Management and Monitoring

-### View Logs
+### View Logs in Real-time

-To view logs for the service, use the command:
-`docker compose logs roundipy`

-To follow the logs in real-time (useful for debugging), use the `-f` flag:
+To follow the service logs in real-time (useful for debugging), use the `-f` flag with the `docker compose logs` command.
+This will stream logs from both Uvicorn and the application directly to your terminal.

 `docker compose logs -f roundipy`

+### Persistent Log Files

+For detailed analysis and history, the service is configured to save logs into a `logs` directory relative to its working directory.

+- **When run locally:** A `./logs` directory is created directly in your project folder, containing `roundipy.log`.
+- **When run with Docker Compose:** The same `./logs` directory is created on your computer.
+This happens because the container's log directory (`/app/logs`) is mapped to the host's `./logs` directory via the configured volume.
+- The log file will automatically rotate when it reaches 10MB.

 ### Security and File Auditing